usc-csci467/usc-csci467.github.io/index.md

 **News:**
 * Homework 0 has been released ([pdf](assets/hw0.pdf), [code](assets/hw0.zip))!
 It is due **Thursday, August 31**.
-* First day of class is August 22!

 Some problems in computer science admit precise algorithmic solutions.
 Checking if someone is in a national park is, in some sense, straightforward: